← Back to ResourcesBreed Guides

 Calgary wheelchair sources:

-• Calgary used/loaner options: Facebook groups (Calgary Dachshund Owners, Calgary IVDD support) sometimes have used wheelchairs for sale or loan
+• Calgary used and loaner options: Facebook groups (Calgary Dachshund Owners, Calgary IVDD support) sometimes have used wheelchairs for sale or loan

-Wheelchair fit is critical — improperly sized wheelchairs cause pressure sores.
-Most companies require measurements.
+Wheelchair fit is critical.
+A wrong size causes pressure sores.
+Most companies need measurements.
 Most paraplegic Dachshunds adapt to wheelchairs within 1–2 weeks.

 What is the recovery timeline for IVDD post-surgery?